LeonCChen/smart-report/README.md

 Upload your demo video to youtube and put a link here.
 Basically, the video content is very much like the quick live demo of your product with the followings:
 1. Introduction
 2. How to run the app
-3. Quick walkthrough of all the functions and their sub functions of your app one by one
+3. Quick walkthrough of all the functions

-Please make it short and interesting!

 Sample: https://www.youtube.com/watch?v=Pr-JMqTkdEM